JuliaCloud/AWS.jl/sample/README.md

 - Launch a bunch of EC2 instances

-- Optionally log into one of the newly started hosts
+- Optionally log into one of the newly started hosts and perform computations from an EC2 head node

-- Add workers from a local REPL or a REPL on a newly started host

-- Compute
+- Or execute from a julia session external to EC2

 - Terminate the cluster.